ArthurPrewette/Lecture-Buddy/README.md

 ============
 Supports python 3.(7-10)

-The following libraries which have their own dependencies must be installed:
+The following libraries, which have their own dependencies, must be installed:

 * Pillow
 * errno